playphil/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

 Similar to ensuring you do not use the :latest tag for your containers.
 It is also suggested to specify package version you install on your containers.
 You want to avoid the chance of an unwanted package being deployed.
+Be sure to schedule regular refactoring to update dependency versions, test, and deploy.
+This will ensure your application incorporates their latest security patches and performance updates.

 If you do not specify a USER in a Dockerfile, the container will run as ROOT permissions.
 It is best practice to ensure the container is limited to least privilege.